-This month, we are wrapping up our series about race.
-In particular, we are talking about what YOU can do right where you are.
+In this particular video, we are talking about what YOU can do right where you are.

 How you can enter the conversation in a positive way and make a thoughtful impact moving forward.
 We admire your bravery coming this far and engaging in a conversation many people would rather dodge.
 It is our hope that you will continue to have challenging conversations as you grow up and have new life experiences.